kucherenkodmitriy/EcoScan/README.md

 ## Architecture

-- **AWS Lambda**: Multiple microservices handling different aspects
+- **AWS Lambda (Rust)**: Multiple microservices, each in its own crate:
-  - `bin-status-reporter`: Updates bin status from sensor data
+  - `bin-status-reporter`: Main service for updating bin status from QR-scan or sensor data
-  - `admin-dashboard-api`: Admin interface for managing bins and locations
+  - `admin-dashboard-api`: Admin API for managing bins and locations (currently a skeleton for future extension)
-  - `notifier`: Sends alerts when bins are full
+  - `notifier`: Sends push/email alerts when bins are full (currently a skeleton for future extension)
+  - `shared`: Common models and utilities used by all services
 - **DynamoDB**: Stores bin status and reports
-  - `trash-bins` table: Current status and average calculations
+  - `dev-ecoscan-bin-status` table: Current status and average calculations
-  - `status-reports` table: Historical status reports
+  - `dev-ecoscan-bin-status-reports` table: Historical status reports

 ## Data Model